RIOT-OS/riot-course/README.md

 ## Content of the course

-The course is split in 5 sections:
+The course is divided in 5 sections:

 - [Introduction](https://aabadie.github.io/riot-course/slides/01-introduction)
   contains generalities about the RIOT project
 - [Getting started](https://aabadie.github.io/riot-course/slides/02-getting-started)
-  contains the basics to start building and programming basics applications with RIOT
+  contains the basics to start building and programming basic applications with RIOT
 - [RIOT basics](https://aabadie.github.io/riot-course/slides/03-riot-basics)
   contains information about the internal structure of the OS (source code